 The best nailers on the market will allow you to decide how you want to nail, and the two common nailing modes are contact/bump nailing and sequential nailing.
 Although the former is good for ensuring safety, the latter increases speed and productivity.

-Being able to switch between the two modes is of utmost importance for smoother work experience.
+Being able to switch between the two modes is of utmost importance for a smoother work experience.
 Therefore, you should look for a brad nailer that allows you to switch easily between the two modes.